andrewmoses/andrewmoses.github.io/_posts/2019-11-27-quiet-time.md

 <b>Build Your House on the Rock</b>
 24 “Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.
 25 And the rain fell, and the floods came, and the winds blew and beat on that house, but it did not fall, because it had been founded on the rock.
 26 And everyone who hears these words of mine and does not do them will be like a foolish man who built his house on the sand.
 27 And the rain fell, and the floods came, and the winds blew and beat against that house, and it fell, and great was the fall of it.”

-A - About God: God makes things easy to understand. e.g. like my favorite youtube teachers Josh Starmer, Abdul Hari, etc.
+A - About God: God is a God who speaks to us.
+He speaks! and we can hear Him.
+God makes things easy to understand. e.g. like my favorite youtube teachers Josh Starmer, Abdul Hari, etc.

 S - Sin: Not obeying the word of God.